learn-with-me/mkdocs-template/help/hosting-site.md

 # Hosting Site built

-This repository has GitHub workflow setup, which will automatically upload changes to GitHub pages on merge to `main` branch.
+> Note: This repository has GitHub workflow setup, which will automatically upload changes to GitHub pages on merge to `main` branch.
 No additional action needed.

 However, in case there is a need to do it manually, below are a few options: